What is Multiple Inheritance in Java with Example

 Now the question is what is the solution to this diamond problem?
 And how to achieve multiple inheritance in Java.
 Yes, we can achieve multiple inheritance in Java by using Interfaces.
 Now let's see how the interface works in multiple inheritance with demonstration in the Java Compiler.

-Example of Multiple Inheritance in Java using Interface
+Multiple Inheritance in Java Using Interface

 • Multiple Inheritance is a feature of object-oriented programming